sameerlakhe/NFTSentimentAnalysis/README.md

 # NFTSentimentAnalysis
-Apply natural language processing to understand the sentiment in the latest news articles featuring NFTs.
-Apply fundamental NLP techniques to better understand the other factors involved with the coin prices such as common words and phrases and organizations and entities mentioned in the articles
+This project aims to analyze sentiments for a particular NFT collection and determine its correlation with price action.
+An attemp was made to train a machine learning model (RNN LSTM) based on twitter data classified using Vader SentimentIntensityAnalyser.
+However, due to the nature of the tweet data and most probably lack of data cleanup, the model was not identifying true positives correcly on the test data

 ***The following approach was followed to generate sentiment analysis for an NFT collection and check its correlation to price action***
-- Get twitter data for 1 week from Twitter using Tweepy API
+- Get twitter data for 1 week from Twitter using Tweepy API based on a query for an NFT collection i.e Boared APE Yatch Club (BAYC)
 - Sanitize the data to remove emojis, special characters, mentions, hyperlinks
 - User Vader SentimentIntensityAnalyser to get the sentiment of tweets
 - Classify the sentiment as positive/non-positive based on compound score >0.1